rackerlabs/technical-blog/_posts/2015-10-08-wsgi-middleware-on-the-jvm.md

 # Bridging the Gap between WSGI and Servlet Specifications
 This is where things get interesting.
-The Servlet spec and WSGI spec were born from two very different environments, and as a result, expect very different interactions.
+The Servlet spec and WSGI spec were born from two very different environments and, as a result, expect very different interactions.
 While I won't go into the history for each, I will give brief descriptions.

 Let's start with the Servlet spec.
-The Servlet spec defines a Java component which dynamically processes web requests.
+The Servlet spec defines a Java component that dynamically processes web requests.
 A Servlet, and any associated Filters, are run in a Servlet container (e.g., Jetty) which handles much of what is defined in the spec.
 The container will wrap incoming requests in Java objects representing the Servlet spec abstractions.
 These objects are then passed on